 Insurance.
 We carry insurance policies, which are subject to certain deductibles, for workers' compensation, general liability, automobile liability and other coverages.
-Our deductible for each line of coverage is \$1.0 million until the claim aggregate has been met.
-Once a policy's claim aggregate is reached per line of coverage, the deductible for that policy is reduced to \$0.5 million per claim.

-Certain of our health insurance benefit plans are subject to a \$0.1 million deductible for qualified individuals.
-Losses up to the stop loss amounts are accrued based upon our estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.
+Our deductible for each line of coverage is \$1.0 million, except for certain health benefit plans, which are subject to a \$0.1 million deductible for qualified individuals.
+Losses up to the deductible amounts are accrued based upon our estimates of the ultimate liability for claims reported and an estimate of claims incurred but not yet reported.

 The insurance and claims accruals are based on known facts, actuarial estimates and historical trends.
-While recorded accruals are based on the ultimate liability, which includes amounts in excess of the stop loss deductible, a corresponding receivable for amounts in excess of the stop loss deductible is included in current assets in the consolidated balance sheets.
+While recorded accruals are based on the ultimate liability, which includes amounts in excess of the deductible, a corresponding receivable for amounts in excess of the stop loss deductible is included in current assets in the consolidated balance sheets.

 Income Taxes.
-We follow the liability method accounting for income taxes.
+We follow the liability method of accounting for income taxes.
 Under this method, deferred assets and liabilities are recorded for future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and are measured using the enacted tax rates and laws that are expected to be in effect when the underlying assets or liabilities are recovered or settled.